PotPlayer

 PotPlayer is a multimedia software player developed for the Microsoft Windows operating system by South Korean Internet company Kakao (formerly Daum Communications).
-It competes with other popular Windows media players such as VLC media player, mpv (media player), GOM Player, KMPlayer, SMPlayer and Media Player Classic.
-PotPlayer's reception has been positive with reviewers complimenting its wide range of settings and customizations, its lightweight nature and its support for a large variety of media formats.
+It competes with other popular Windows media players such as VLC media player, mpv, GOM Player, KMPlayer, SMPlayer and Media Player Classic.
+Initially, the player was released under the name Daum Live.

+PotPlayer is praised for its wide range of settings and customizations, its lightweight nature and its support for a large variety of media formats.
+TechRadar placed it among the best free video players, describing it as "an incredibly powerful program".
+XDA noted the extensive customization options and the improved playback on low-end hardware, naming PotPlayer "the best media player that you've never heard of".

 LifeHacker observed that PotPlayer's quantity of options was one of its biggest weaknesses—"It has many different settings[,] which unfortunately makes wading through the checkbox-laden settings menu kind of a pain"—and that its options menu was "confusing".

 In 2019, some versions of PotPlayer began to be bundled with third-party software, causing concerns from its user community; however, the installers allowed users to opt-out before the extra software was installed.
 The player also started showing ads in its lower right-hand corner.
+As of 2021, the software no longer installs adware or shows ads.